For many Canadians, buying a home will likely be the most expensive purchase they ever make.

 Remind me, what is a TFSA?

-Generally, within most TFSAs, you can save or invest your money (think: GICs, Mutual Funds, and cash).
+Generally, within most TFSAs, you can save or invest your money (think: guaranteed investment certificates or GICs, Mutual Funds, and cash).
 TFSAs that are opened with TD Direct Investing can also include stocks and bonds (to learn more, please visit TD Direct Investing).

-Wait, what’s the difference between a TFSA and an RRSP?
+Wait, what’s the difference between a TFSA and a RRSP?

 An RRSP is designed primarily to help you save money for retirement.
 Eligible RRSP contributions are tax-deductible, meaning that the amount of money you contribute in one year is generally deductible on your tax return for that year, potentially reducing the total amount of taxes you pay that year.